 “The optimal time to see and photograph the Milky Way is during a new moon or moon phase that is not in the sky at night/early morning.”

-This app features 3D augmented reality so that you can visualize your shots how to align your shots.
+This app features 3D augmented reality so that you can visualize your shots and plan how to align them.
 This includes the positioning of the Milky Way, pole stars and major constellations directly over the map.

 Stellarium is a free virtual planetarium on your computer.
 It shows a realistic 3D sky that enables you to see what stars or planets you are looking at.